-According to the Department key policy: you may not lend your key or ID to another student for any reason or borrow another student's key/ID for any reason.
-The key/access privilege may be revoked at any time and final transcripts may be withheld if keys are not returned before you graduate.
+Note: According to the Department policy, you may not lend your key or ID to another student, or borrow another student's key/ID for any reason.
+If the Department receives a report of any student misusing his/her access privileges, the student will be given one written warning via email.
+If the reports continue, key/access privileges will be revoked.
+Also, final transcripts may be withheld if keys are not returned before a student graduates.
 Lost keys must be reported to Access Services immediately.